zrasco/zrasco.github.io/_posts/2020-09-12-Automating daily builds with msbuild (Part 1 of 2).md

 #### Add some dependencies

 Now, let's add a dependency.
-We need at least one dependency to demonstrate that the build process will copy dependncies along with the executable.
+We need at least one dependency to demonstrate that the build process will copy dependencies along with the executable.
 In this example, we'll install the Serilog.Sinks.Console NuGet package, using the package manager console (Tools->NuGet Package Manager->Package Manager Console):

 ```
 Install-Package Serilog.Sinks.Console -ProjectName ExampleDaily